 College student stress is common, and may occasionally need more attention than simply changing a few lifestyle habits.
 Sometimes you just need to vent!

 Remember that you’re not the only one who’s stressing.
-If you’re having a particularly tough time managing school or dealing with homesickness, don’t be afraid to ask your friends or your student health center for help.
+If you’re having a particularly tough time managing school or dealing with homesickness, don’t be afraid to ask your friends, family or student health center for help.

-Learn to effectively deal with stress.
-Each of these healthy lifestyle choices will help you to manage your college student stress – and you can always ask for help if you need it.
+Each of these healthy lifestyle choices will help you to manage your college student stress – and remember, you can always ask for help if you need it.